132nd Legislative Session Bill Tracker

 LD 838, Resolve, to Establish a Commission to Study Options for Public Financing of Transmission and Distribution Infrastructure and Energy Storage Projects

-Sponsor: Sen. Mark Lawrence (York County)
+Sponsor: Sen. Mark Lawrence (D-York County)

 Maine Youth for Climate Justice supports this bill.